 Steps to transfer your current number to your new network

-It’s easier than ever to port your number to a new network.
+It’s easier than ever to port your number to a new network if leaving your current contract.
 We’ll walk you through the process step by step below…

 1) Call or text your provider to get a PAC Code

 A PAC (porting authorisation code) is an alphanumeric code that you’ll need to transfer your number to a new network.

 It’ll be valid for 30 days after it was supplied to you.
 If you leave it any longer to start porting your number, you’ll need to get a new PAC.

 The simplest and fastest way to get one is to text ‘PAC’ (you can omit the speech marks) to 650075.

 If you get your PAC this way, you’ll probably get it sent to you by text message pretty much straightaway.

 At most you’ll be waiting two hours.